jdantonio/functional-ruby/md/concurrency.md

 ## Future

-Futures are inspired by Clojure's [future](http://clojuredocs.org/clojure_core/clojure.core/future) keyword.
+Futures are inspired by [Clojure's](http://clojure.org/) [future](http://clojuredocs.org/clojure_core/clojure.core/future) keyword.
 A future represents a promise to complete an action at some time in the future.
 The action is atomic and permanent.
 The idea behind a future is to send an action off for asynchronous operation, do other stuff, then return and retrieve the result of the async operation at a later time.
+Futures run on the global thread pool (see below).

 Futures have three possible states: *pending*, *rejected*, and *fulfilled*.
 When a future is created it is set to *pending* and will remain in that state until processing is complete.
 A completed future is either *rejected*,